EU starts new legal action against Poland over rule of law | DW | 22.12.2021

 The move comes amid an ongoing spat between Brussels and Warsaw over judicial independence and rule of law.

+An infringement procedure begins with the Commission sending an EU country a formal notice.
+It could lead to financial penalties if the member state fails to fulfil its obligations under EU law.

-The Commission said Poland's Constitutional Tribunal violated EU laws, and that it "has serious doubts on the independence and impartiality" of the country's top court.
+The Commission said Poland's Constitutional Tribunal violated EU laws.
+The EU "has serious doubts on the independence and impartiality" of the Polish court, the Commission said in a statement.

 The Constitutional Tribunal had said that law out of Warsaw could take precedence over laws coming from Brussels.